Noctaro/box/README.md

 # GUI:
 The interface is based on node-red.
 So you will need a computer, raspberry or similar to run the GUI on.
 Your Arduino must be connected via USB port to the mentioned machine.
+Copy the string from node_gui into your node red admin interface.

 You will need: